francescoopiccoli/smcp-DL-project/docs/index.md

 </p>

 <p align="justify">
 Our work focused on testing the effectiveness of the SMCP method on a scaled-down model architecture, ResNet18, and a new dataset: CIFAR10.
 Our goal was to evaluate whether we could obtain comparable results to those reported in the paper.
-We analyzed the results for different pruning ratios and learning rates **!!!add or change the hypeparams actually used!!!**.
+We analyzed the results for different pruning ratios and learning rates.
 Moreover, we compared the results from the pruned ResNet18 to those obtained when training without pruning.
 Finally, we also performed an ablation study by training with the SMCP method, without warmup epochs.
 </p>

 <p align="center" style="margin-top: 10px; margin-bottom: 10px;">
   <img src="https://raw.githubusercontent.com/NVlabs/SMCP/main/SMCP_teaser.JPG" alt="Comparison of the performance between SMCP and other channel pruning techniques.
 On the left plot the cost is    measured in FPS, on the right plot in FLOPs." width="50%"/>
-  <p align="center"><em>Figure 1: Comparison of the performance between SMCP and other channel pruning techniques.</em></p>
+  <p align="center"><em>Figure 1: Comparison of the performance between SMCP and other channel pruning techniques from the paper.
+[1] </em></p>
 </p>